nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Make sure to change /nextcloud to the actual subfolder your Nextcloud instance is running in.

-.. note:: Note, that if you are putting the above configureation directly to the apache configuration (generaly in ``/etc/apache2/sites-enabled/``), you will need to prepend the first argument of each of the above ``RewriteRule`` option with a forward slash ``/``, for example ``^/\.well-known/carddav``.
+.. note:: If you put the above directives directly into an Apache configuration file (usually within ``/etc/apache2/``) instead of ``.htaccess``, you need to prepend the first argument of each ``RewriteRule`` option with a forward slash ``/``, for example ``^/\.well-known/carddav``.
-   This is because Apache already normalizes the values for the use in ``.htaccess`` by dropping any number of leading slashes, but it does not for the use in its main site configuration where the forward slash is still present.
+   This is because Apache normalizes paths for the use in ``.htaccess`` files by dropping any number of leading slashes, but it does not do so for the use in its main configuration files.

 If you are running NGINX, make sure ``location = /.well-known/carddav {`` and ``location = /.well-known/caldav {`` are properly configured as described in :doc:`../installation/nginx`, adapt to use a subfolder if necessary.